valeriia-styfurak/HellEnglish/README.md

 ## Features

 - **Menu**: A navigational menu on the homepage lists all sections of the project.
+For convenience, this menu becomes hidden in the burger menu when the screen is enlarged to less than 1440 px.
 - **Consultation Modal**: A button in the header opens a modal window, allowing users to apply for the course.
 - **Autofill Functionality**: Autofill in the modal form for user convenience, pulling data from the browser.
 - **Course Information**: Brief details about the course, its benefits, and the curriculum.